-GALAXY-2 will enroll approximately 500 patients with Stage IIIB/IV non-small cell lung adenocarcinoma.
-Patients must have received one prior chemotherapy-based regimen for metastatic disease, have documented disease progression, ECOG performance status of 0 or 1, and have been diagnosed with advanced disease at least six months prior to study entry.
+GALAXY-2 is designed to enroll approximately 500 patients with Stage IIIB/IV non-small cell lung adenocarcinoma who received one prior chemotherapy-based regimen for metastatic disease and who were diagnosed with advanced disease at least six months prior to study entry.
 Enrollment will be stratified to ensure the balance of key prognostic factors including ECOG performance status (0 versus 1), baseline level of LDH (greater versus less than upper limit of normal), and geographic region (North America and Western Europe versus Rest of World).

-Patients will be randomized 1:1 to receive ganetespib plus docetaxel, or docetaxel alone, at the same dose and schedule as in the GALAXY-1 trial.
+The GALAXY-2 trial design mirrors the GALAXY-1 trial.
+Patients will be randomized 1:1 to receive ganetespib plus docetaxel, or docetaxel alone.
 Docetaxel will be administered at 75 mg/m2 on day 1 of a 21-day treatment cycle in both arms until disease progression or treatment intolerance.
 Patients in the combination arm will also receive ganetespib 150 mg/m2 on days 1 and 15 of the 21-day treatment cycle.
 In the combination arm, following the completion of docetaxel therapy, treatment with ganetespib alone may be continued until disease progression or treatment intolerance.

 The primary endpoint of the GALAXY-2 trial is overall survival.
 Two event-driven interim analyses are planned, which will be reviewed by an independent data monitoring committee.
-Key secondary endpoints include progression-free survival and overall response rate, as well as overall survival in certain prespecified biomarker-defined subpopulations.
+Key secondary endpoints include progression-free survival and overall response rate, as well as overall survival in certain biomarker-defined subpopulations.